-Mock Trial is an extracurricular program offered at colleges and universities across the country.
-Unlike most extracurricular programs, Mock Trial is also a three unit criminology course.
-Each trial simulates an actual jury trial.
-Each side (Plaintiff/Prosecution or Defense) offers opening statements, witness examinations, and closing arguments.
+Each trial simulates an actual jury trial and consists of two teams, with one team representing the plaintiff/prosecution, and one team representing the defense.
+Each team offers opening statements, witness examinations, and closing arguments.
 Teams are scored on their ability to present a persuasive and professionally delivered case theory.
-Lawyers on both sides must be able to think quickly on their feet and reconstruct their case as the trial develops.
+Lawyers and witnesses on both sides must be able to think quickly on their feet and reconstruct their case as the trial develops.
 Trials are always fast-paced, suspenseful, and exhilarating.

 What We Do

-Aside from learning important legal procedure and strategy, team members compete in invitationals and tournaments across the country.
-This season, we participated in events stretching from UCLA to Yale and everywhere in between.
-Contact a team executive now to find out why Mock Trial is the most exciting extracurricular activity offered here at Fresno State!
+Aside from learning important legal procedure, strategy, and developing valuable public speaking skills, team members have the privilege of travelling across the country to compete in invitationals and tournaments, often forging lasting friendships and professional connections along the way.
+We have participated in events stretching from UCLA to Yale and everywhere in between.
+Contact a team executive or coach now to find out why Mock Trial is the most exciting extracurricular activity offered here at Fresno State!

 Prospective Team Members

 We are constantly looking for new talent, so if you plan on pursuing a career in law, dramatic arts, or just want to learn about legal procedure in a fun and immersive environment, don't hesitate to contact us.
 Anyone who is intrigued by the legal field or has an interest in acting is an ideal candidate.
+Past experience with Debate or Drama is advantageous, but all of the required skills can quickly be obtained by simply dedicating your time and efforts to memorizing the case material and practicing.
 In each trial, members must portray lawyers and witnesses.
 Both positions require intensive practicing in order to remain poised and professional under the pressure from the opposition.
-Obviously, past experience with Debate or Drama is advantageous, but all of the required skills can quickly be obtained by simply dedicating your time and efforts to memorizing the case material and practicing.

-If Mock Trial sounds like something you might be interested in, we strongly encourage you to contact our recruitment chair.
+If Mock Trial sounds like something you might be interested in, we strongly encourage you to contact our recruitment chair, or one of our coaches.
 We practice twice a week.
-We have class every Wednesday night from 6:00 to 9:00 in Science II, Room 209 and every Saturday morning from 9:00 to 12:00 at the law offices of McCormick & Barstow.
+We have class every Wednesday night from 6:00 to 9:00 in the Social Science Building, Room 208 and every Saturday morning from 9:00 to 12:00 at the law offices of McCormick & Barstow

-More information on past cases is available from collegemocktrial.com
+More information on past cases is available at collegemocktrial.com

 Christopher Michael Irwin